-Several managers have also reported the huge productivity boost with quick weekly check-ins.
+Several managers have also reported a huge productivity boost with quick weekly check-ins.
 Also called “stand up meetings,” these are no more than 15-minute meetings each week where the team calls in to hear weekly priorities and announcements.

 Let it go

-We all beat each ourselves up over productivity.
+We all beat ourselves up over productivity.
 The key to a good system is to allow yourself to let go and not feel compelled to do everything in your brain.
 Some tasks that linger on are meant to die.

 Jeanne uses her 20 years of marketing know-how to help small business owners reach their goals.
 Before becoming an entrepreneur, she held a variety of marketing positions with DuPont and General Electric.
 Jeanne regularly hosts online webinars and workshops in both English and Spanish.